Skip to Content

 Instructions

-1. Examine plants when you bring them indoors.
+1. If you're bringing your outdoor plants inside this winter, examine them first.
 Prune and discard dead leaves.

 2. Cut watering down.
 Plants don't need as much water in the winter.